AmraneZ/Second-Project-v1.0/README.md

 - Create a detection program.

 A big to my teacher mr A.B and to my colleagues who managed to work with me on this university project.

+ps: More details about the implementation may be added soon !